Sudan Country Summary

 Sanctions

-Sudan, as a UN member, must adhere to sanctions aimed at maintaining international peace and security, which include various measures like arms embargoes and travel bans.
-The UN has established 31 sanctions regimes since 1966, with 15 ongoing as of October 2023, focusing on political settlements and counter-terrorism efforts.
+Sudan, as a UN member, must comply with sanctions aimed at maintaining international peace and security, which include various measures such as arms embargoes and asset freezes.
+The UN Security Council has established 31 sanctions regimes since 1966, with 15 ongoing as of October 2023, focusing on political conflicts and counter-terrorism efforts.

 Rating |